agama-project/agama-project.github.io/docs/user/unattended/storage.md

 storage devices and some extra entries (currently only `boot`) to setup some general aspects that influence the final layout.
 Check the Agama JSON schema for a more formal definition.

-Each volume group, RAID, bcache device or NFS share can represent a new logical device to be created or an existing device from the system to be processed.
+Each volume group or software RAID can represent a new logical device to be created or an existing device from the system to be processed.
 Entries below `drives` represent devices that can be used as regular disks.
 That includes removable and fixed disks, SD cards, DASD or zFCP devices, iSCSI disks, multipath devices, etc. Those entries always correspond to devices that can be found at the system, since Agama cannot create that kind of devices.

 In fact, a single entry can represent several devices from the system.
 That is explained in depth at the section "searching existing devices" of this document.